jeffhuang4704/vulasset/API.md

 ## Testing environment

-I have set up an environment in the lab at 10.1.45.40.
-I will update the image with the latest work for testing purposes.
+A testing environment has been set up in the lab and is accessible at `10.1.45.40:31786`.

-To access the management console, visit https://10.1.45.44:30590/#/login.
-If necessary, you can also SSH into the machine to make any required changes.
-The controller endpoint is accessible via curl at 10.1.45.44:31693.

-You can also use these two scripts on 10.1.45.44 for testing.